Teleconverters v Pixels

 Fuji GFX Adapted Lenses

-Adaptation of lenses for smaller formats, with correspondingly smaller image circles, involves advantages and trade-offs: adapted lenses are typically more varied, plentiful, smaller and cheaper – but inevitably suffer from compatibility issues, ranging from the trivial to the insuperable.
+Adaptation of lenses for smaller formats, with correspondingly smaller image circles, involves advantages and trade-offs: adapted lenses are typically more varied, plentiful, cheaper, smaller and higher resolving – but inevitable compatibility issues range from trivial to insuperable.
 The GFX 44x33mm sensor lies between the classic 35mm ‘full-frame’ and 645 medium formats.
-As well …
+As well as Fujifilm’s …